achorg/ach2025-website/en/program.md

 ### 2:30pm - 3:45pm EDT
 * #12A: Computational Literary Analysis
 * #12B: Ethics of digital stewardship in digital projects: a roundtable
-* #12C: From Passive to Active: Teaching Students to Critically Engage Artifical Intelligence
+* #12C: From Passive to Active: Teaching Students to Critically Engage Artificial Intelligence

 ### 4:00pm - 5:15pm EDT
 * #13A: Listening and Looking for Gaps in the AudioVisual Digital Record with the AudiAnnotate (Roundtable)
-* #13B: A Visual Anayltics Approach to the Design of Interactive Maps in Exploring City History (Roundtable)
+* #13B: A Visual Analytics Approach to the Design of Interactive Maps in Exploring City History (Roundtable)
 * #13C: Methods for Critical DH (Lightning Talks)

 ### 5:30pm - 6:45pm EDT
 * #14A: Emerging Trends in DH Pedagogy (Lightning Talks)
 * #14B: Experimental Humanities and Critical Making
-* #14C: DH For Librarians: Imaginging Possible Futures for Professional Development (Roundtable)
+* #14C: DH For Librarians: Imagining Possible Futures for Professional Development (Roundtable)

 ---